Here’s the Problem

 In the Commonwealth, many of the issues I saw up close persist.
 Virginia has some of the most expensive healthcare costs in the nation, putting quality care out of reach for too many.
-The opioid crisis is ongoing and drug companies keep profiting while everyday Virginians struggle to make ends meet.
+Drug companies keep profiting while everyday Virginians struggle to make ends meet.

 The coronavirus pandemic further exposed the inequalities that are staring us in the face.
 Black and Brown communities are suffering higher rates of infection and mortality due to disparate access to information, testing, and treatment.
-In May, nearly three of every five hospitalized due to coronavirus were Latinx in my district of Prince William County.
+In May, 60% of hospitalizations in my district of Prince William County were Latinx.

-- Passed legislation to assess the feasibility of medicaid reimbursement for doula care — an effective practice to combat the alarmingly high Black maternal mortality rates — and ensuring that donated breast milk is covered by all private insurance.
+- Passed legislation to assess the feasibility of Medicaid reimbursement for doula care and ensuring that donated breast milk is covered by all private insurance.